shkyler/gmit-foda-trials/README.md

 ## Week 6
 Watched the KNN and Iris videos and downloaded the notebook used.
 I started to create my own notebook to cover both courses this week

+## Week 7
+Watched the Simpsons paradox video and downloaded the notebook used.
+I created my own note book to follow the topic.
+I downloaded and read the Berked Gender Bias Study.

+## Week 8

+Watched the videos on cognitive bias and read through some of the reference material